Last

 Day 2 Saint-Étienne – Villars-Colmar (597 km)

 After the first day we decided that the various day stages were rather over-ambitious.
-So we decided to change our plans.
+Time for a change of plan and route!
 For day 2 we opted for the more direct route towards our finish location north of Saint-André-les-Alpes.
 This way we were avoiding the long motorway stretches towards the Mediterranean.
 And we would be able to choose some rather nice driving roads.
 Plus it would shorten the driving time by a fair amount …

 We started out from Saint-Étienne following the roadbook till we were about to hit the motorway South.
 From here we headed inland for a nice variation of lovely driving roads.
 Sadly though the final stretch of the day, the D908 over the Col d’Allos, was closed.
 So we had to take a detour along the D902/D22020 over the Col de la Cayolle and the D78/D278 over the Col des Champs.
 It was a lovely detour, certainly helped by the nice weather.
 And it did add some more time to another long day.
 But still enough time left for some food and a few beers.